 To conclude, though the concept of Special Responsibility is relevant, as acknowledged in this article, its indiscriminate application may do more harm than good.
 There should be some guiding criteria while exercising discretion in invoking special responsibility in abuse of dominance cases.
 Firstly, it ought to be evaluated on what basis has the dominance been achieved.
 Is the dominance a product of 'competing on merits' or is it established by way of state grant/concession?
 Secondly, the importance of the 'degree of dominance' should not be undermined.
 For a super-dominant firm, the implications and obligations under the special responsibility may vary when compared to dominant firms, especially in competition regimes where ascertaining dominance is based on quantitative thresholds.
-Thirdly, to whom the dominant entity is responsibility in cases where the harm to the consumer is evident may make more sense.
+Thirdly, to whom the dominant entity is responsible should also form the basis of exercising discretion.
+As discussed, invoking special responsibility in cases where the harm to the consumer is evident may make more sense.
 Fourthly, while deciding whether a case for invoking special responsibility is made out or not, the nature of the conduct should also be considered.